Queensland Road Danger Map Roche Legal

 The most dangerous roads in Forest Lake

-9 crash black spots in Forest Lake over the last 10 years, ranked by the number of people injured.
+8 crash black spots in Forest Lake over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Forest Lake ranks #262 statewide.

 65